entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > - The coding of the new Xitun actinolepid is 0.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  46. Lateral development of the supraorbital vault compared with the breadth of the skull roof at the level immediately behind the supraorbital vault: under developed, indicated by the ratio of the breadth of both sides of the lateral expansion of the supraorbital vaults/the breadth of the skull roof at the level immediately behind the supraorbital vault less than 0.3 (0); developed, indicated by the ratio of the breadth of the lateral expansion of the supraorbital vaults/the breadth of the skull oof larger than 0.3 (1).
 > Zhu Y *et al*.
 (2016), Character 102; Xue *et al*. (submitted), Character 46.

-> - This definition of the skull roof breadth is to make this character independent to Character 113 (Zhu Y et al. 2016).
+> - This definition of the skull roof breadth is to make this character independent of Character 113 (Zhu Y et al. 2016).

 > - The coding of the new Xitun actinolepid is ?.